 - How come you do not have to use preservatives when everyone else does?

-When we harvest shrimp, we immediately dunk them in an ice bath, just water and ice…We never use sodium bisulfite, an industrial bleaching agent which preserves the shrimp and sodium tripolyphosphate, a rehydrating agent that is applied at the processing plant to make the shrimp gain water weight.
-Unfortunately unless the shrimp you see on sale specifically state that they are chemical free, then they will have been treated with these chemicals.
+When we harvest shrimp, we immediately dunk them in an ice bath, just water and ice…We never use sodium bisulfite (an industrial bleaching agent which preserves the shrimp and sodium tripolyphosphate) used by many other farms; it is a rehydrating agent that is applied at the processing plant to make the shrimp gain water weight.
+Unfortunately, unless the shrimp you see on sale specifically state that they are chemical free, then they will have been treated with these chemicals.
 Once we harvest our shrimp, we immediately take them to our onsite processing plant where they are packed within hours and shipped to our customers.
 By making sure the shrimp are kept at a very low temperature, we are able to offer high quality shrimp preservative free.
-You get a clean, crisp chemical free…pure shrimp tatse.
+You get a clean, crisp chemical free…pure shrimp taste.